about

 Hi.
 I'm Dylan.

-Brews and Bloom is the room I wished I'd had then.
+Brews and Bloom is the room I wished I had then.
 A reading room.
 A garden.
 A brewing kettle.
-A place where the cards live, where you can pull one for free if you need one and that's all you need.
-Where you can sit with me for an hour if the question is bigger than a card.
-Where the shelves hold tea and coffee and seeds and small plants and candles and crystals โ€” the practical magic of slow things.
+A place where the cards breathe and wait.
+A place where you can pull one for free when all you need is a small nudge, or sit with me for an hour when the question has roots that go deeper.
+The shelves hold tea and coffee and seeds and small plants and candles and crystals, all the quiet tools of slow magic.

 What it's for